Skip to main content

 customers is an alias configured in src/api/api.ts for easier reference.
 You can also use the standard approach:

-// Standard approach (using full datasetCode)
+// Standard approach (using the full datasetCode)

 lovrabetClient.models.dataset_8d2dcbae08b54bdd84c00be558ed48df.filter()